Find a Qualified Attorney Near You

 Startup owners with both a DBA and federal tax I.D. number, also known as an Employer Identification Number (EIN), can open a business bank account.

-Sole proprietors face an income tax on all profits of their business, but can deduct any losses.
-An owner's tax rate depends on their income.
-This means the sole proprietorship itself is not subject to taxation in the same manner as a corporation is.
+Sole proprietors face an income tax on all net profits of their business, but can take tax deductions.
+Taxes are simple to file as all profits and losses are reported on the business owner’s personal tax return.
+An owner’s tax rate depends on their income.
+This means the sole proprietorship itself is not subject to taxation in the same manner as a corporation, avoiding double taxation.

 Additionally, sole proprietors are allowed to deduct up to 20% of most types of business income on their personal federal income tax returns.
 Finally, owners can elect to contribute a portion of their business income to an individual retirement account (IRA) or pension fund.
 This allows owners to withdraw this money later when they may be in a lower tax bracket.